 Flying after diving guidelines and what happens if you fly after diving

 One of my main aims of this scuba diving blog is to encourage safe diving practice.
-Be safe and be careful about your surface interval and how long should you wait to fly after diving.
+Be safe and be careful about your surface interval and how long you wait to fly after diving.

 Flying after diving guidelines from top organizations and how long should you wait to fly after scuba diving?